 A secure backup system that helps WordPress users create backups automatically, perform auto restorations, migrate sites and view backups for up to 30 days.
 You can save any backup you want from the back up archive to Dropbox.
 You can test-run back ups on BlogVault servers, to check if the selected backup is the one you wanted.

 With BlogVault you can also enable a feature for real-time backups.
-Meaning, as you make changes to your site BlogVault will take not and update corresponding files.
+Meaning, as you make changes to your site BlogVault will take note and update corresponding files.
 This way your site content is always safe!

 Other notable features include incremental backups, free offsite storage, multisite support, integrated staging, table backups for WooCommerce stores and an amazing support team ready to help 24/7.

 Duplicator is migration plugin that you can use to tack backup snapshots of your website.
 The free plugin allows you to clone your WordPress site and create manual backups on demand.
 It created a complete backup of your WordPress files, site content, database, themes and plugins packaged up in a zip file.